Geisinger Medical Laboratories/Geisinger Proven Diagnostics Test Catalog

 Clinical significance:

 Lyme disease is caused by a bacterium, Borrelia burgdorferi, that is transmitted by the ticks of the genus Ixodes.
-A Lyme IgM test should be used for patients with signs and symptoms that are consistent with Lyme disease.
-Patients with early infection produce IgM antibodies during the first few weeks after onset of the classical rash (erythema migrans) and produce IgG antibodies more slowly.
-Both IgG and IgM antibodies can remain detectable for years.
-CDC recommends that equivocal or positive results be supplemented with a confirmatory Lyme Western Blot assay.
+Patients with early infection produce IgM antibodies during the first few weeks and produce IgG antibodies more slowly.
+IgG antibodies can remain detectable for years.
+CDC recommends that equivocal or positive results be supplemented with a confirmatory test.

 Doctoral Director(s:)